 Two reasons!
 These lattes are delicious and SO easy to make.
 Many people are a bit intimidated by hot lattes as they involve steamed milk and froth.
 But with an iced latte, there's no need to steam the milk (obviously!) or froth it.
 You just straight up pour it in.

-They're so easy to make, you can whip one up in just a few minutes during your afternoon break
+They're so easy to make, you can whip one up in just a few minutes during your afternoon break.
+And you can enjoy the latte with these lavender cookies.

 These iced lavender lattes involve just 3 ingredients: